Lunar Gateway: Power and propulsion

 On 1 November 2017, NASA commissioned five studies lasting four months into affordable ways to develop the Power and Propulsion Element (PPE), leveraging private companies' plans.
 These studies had a combined budget of US$2.4 million.
 The companies performing the PPE studies were Boeing, Lockheed Martin, Orbital ATK, Sierra Nevada and Space Systems/Loral.
 These awards are in addition to the ongoing set of NextSTEP-2 awards made in 2016 to study development and make ground prototypes of habitat modules that could be used on the Gateway as well as other commercial applications, so the Gateway is likely to incorporate components developed under NextSTEP as well.
-The PPE will use four 6 kW BHT-6000 Busek Hall-effect thrusters and two 12.5 kW NASA/Aerojet Rocketdyne Advanced Electric Propulsion System (AEPS) Hall-effect thrusters for a total engine output fractionally under 50 kW.
+The PPE will use four 6 kW BHT-6000 Busek Hall-effect thrusters and three 12 kW NASA/Aerojet Rocketdyne Advanced Electric Propulsion System (AEPS) Hall-effect thrusters for a total engine output fractionally under 50 kW.
 In 2019, the contract to manufacture the PPE was awarded to Maxar Technologies.
-After a one-year demonstration period, NASA would then "exercise a contract option to take over control of the spacecraft".
+After a one-year demonstration period, NASA intended to "exercise a contract option to take over control of the spacecraft".
 Its expected service time is about 15 years.
+In late 2023, it was reported that flight qualification testing was occurring on the thrusters for the Power and Propulsion Element.